-‘Arrow,’ ‘Supergirl,’ & ‘The Flash’ Renewed Early by The CW
+‘Arrow,’ ‘Supergirl,’ & ‘The Flash’ Renewed Early By The CW

 In addition to the huge boost of confidence that the early renewal gives to each of these shows, CW president Mark Pedowitz indicated that there were other reasons for renewing these shows early.
-In a press release, Pedowitz said the following:
+In a press release, Pedowitz said the following.

 “Over the past several seasons, The CW has built a schedule of proven performers, from our lineup of DC superheroes, to critically acclaimed comedies to sci-fi dramas.
 Early pickups of these seven series now allow our producers to plan ahead for next season, and gives us a solid base to build on for next season, with original scripted series to roll out all year long.”